kkozee/react-redux-feature-flags/README.md

 # Feature Flag Component for React/Redux

+### Purpose

+This package works with React and Redux to provide an easy-to-use feature wrapping component.

 ### Installation

 Using [npm](https://www.npmjs.com/):
 ```
   $ npm install --save react-router
 ```

+### Use

 To utilize the `featureFlagsReducer`, you must first import it into your project and combine with your other project reducers using Redux's `combineReducers` method: